melvitax/DateHelper/README.md

 - **detectFromString:**
 `init?(detectFromString string: String)`
 Uses NSDataDetector to detect a date from natural language in a string.
-Similar to what Apple mail does on emails.
+It works similar to how Apple Mail detects dates.
 This initializer is not as efficient as **fromString:format:** and should not be used in collections like lists.

 ```Swift
 Date(detectFromString: "It happened on August 11 of 2009")